FAQ

 The Lutefish Stream is connected directly to your home router via an Ethernet Cable to provide dedicated audio processing with the lowest possible latency.
 It does not rely on a laptop or desktop computer for audio transmission.

-Unlike other products on the market, our system does not use the same open-source methods that other platforms utilize and instead is purpose built using the latest technology and that reason only works with other Lutefish devices.
+Unlike other products on the market, our system does not use the same open-source methods that other platforms utilize and instead is purpose built using the latest technology and for that reason only works with other Lutefish devices.

 This makes Lutefish Stream easier to use, and provides a space for musicians to come together online and meet new players in their area.